-This category includes all financial liabilities, other than those measured at fair value through profit or loss.
 This is the category most relevant to the Fund.
 After initial recognition, financial liabilities are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the statement of profit or loss.
+The EIR amortisation is included as finance costs in the statement of profit or loss and other comprehensive income.